Certora/UMAprotocol/packages/core/certora/optimistic-asserter/README.md

 1. Open terminal and `cd` your way to the UMA/packages/core directory.

+2. For first time verification, after pulling from git, go to ./certora/optimistic-asserter/ and then run 'make munge'.
+This will apply the changes recorded in applyHarness.patch to the munged folder, where the contracts are stored.

+3. Go back to core directory ../../

-2. Run the script you'd like to get results for:
+4. Run the script you'd like to get results for:
    ```
    sh certora/scripts/verifyAsserter.sh
    ```